 Plan a "later-moon."

 Don't worry if you can't afford your dream honeymoon right away.
-More couples are opting to honeymoon later to save money after wedding expenses, use more time to map out their trip or both.
-Like a wedding, there's a lot of hype that lives up to the honeymoon so you might as well make it worth it.
-Even if it means traveling a year later, think of it as a fun way to celebrate your first anniversary.
+More couples are opting to vacation later to save money after wedding expenses, use more time to map out their trip, or both.